 - Sunscreen, hat, sunglasses, Altitude (soroche) pills.

-- A backpack with your camera, some snack, water.
+- A backpack with your camera, some snacks, water.

 Try not to carry unnecessary things because you’re going to be carrying them all day!